Aliases for MDH1 Gene

 GeneCards Summary for MDH1 Gene

 MDH1 (Malate Dehydrogenase 1) is a Protein Coding gene.
-Diseases associated with MDH1 include Tetanus Neonatorum and X-Linked Sideroblastic Anemia With Ataxia.
-Among its related pathways are Glycosaminoglycan metabolism and Carbon metabolism.
+Diseases associated with MDH1 include Anemia, Sideroblastic, With Ataxia and Retinitis Pigmentosa.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Glucose metabolism.
 GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is MDH1B.